cornyyumi/MSA-2022-Phase-2/README.md

    If the Weather information does not exist on the database, the Weatherman API will all the OpenWeatherAPI to find the data, and add it to the database.

-- `Delete`: Delete the existing Weather information from database .
+- `Delete`: Delete the existing Weather information from database by entering a city name.

-* Create at least two configuration files, and demonstrate the differences between starting the project with one file over another.
+There are two configuration files for 'Production' and 'Development' environments.
+Having mutiple confiuration files are useful as it can easily configure the settings of our environment.

+When the application is ran in the `Production` environment, it will use the sqlite database 'WeatherDatabase.sqlite' to get, add, update, delete the data.

+When the application is ran in the `Development` environment, it will use the in-memory database to to get, add, update, delete the data.\
+This is espcially useful for the development stage as it has a faster access speed than a real database, and data stored in in-memory database will be reset each time the the application is started.

 ### Section Two